 The fundamental goal is to serve all guests equally and without comparison.
 Most of the rooms feature twin beds and private bathrooms.
 At Homestay, They offer food prepared for all members.
 They can also accommodate differing preferences.

-How to avoid Altitude Sickness?
+How to avoid Altitude Sickness on Langtang Valley?

-Langtang Valley treks take you up to 3890 meters above sea level.
+Langtang Valley take you up to 3890 meters above sea level.
 Adapting to higher altitudes takes time and is vital for our health.
 Stamina-related symptoms may include nausea, headache, and shortness of breath.
 The trek has a low risk of altitude sickness.
 You must use caution when walking and pay attention to the guide.

 To prevent altitude sickness, stay hydrated, rest, walk, and clothing according to the temperatures.
 You can also read the blog on the topic: How to avoid altitude sickness for more details.

-How to manage waste properly?
+How to manage waste properly on Kyanjin Ri?

 As a responsive trek organization, Adventure Vision Trek recommends that all of our trekkers to be respectful to the nature and not to throw any garbages or wastages duirng the trek.To ensure sustainability in the Langtang Valley, we collaborate with local communities to manage garbage.